 Keep the extra syrup in the fridge - it's just too good to wash down the drain!
 Gently boil the figs in syrup for 5 minutes.

 Add 2 tablespoons bottled lemon juice per quart jar or 1 tablespoon per pint jar to each of the jars.
+The acidity of the lemon juice acts as a natural preservative.
 Alternatively, you may add 1/2 teaspoon citric acid (also goes under the brand name "fruit fresh") per quart or 1/4 teaspoon per pint to the jars.
 This is to increase the acidity and help prevent discoloration and spoilage.